MikeAnthonyG/maniple/README.md

 	$ maniple pack -uf

 ### test
 Runs test scripts located in the `tests` folder.
+This is useful for using the Python unittest package without creating a `__init__.py` file.

 	$ maniple test

 ### config
 Manipulate settings that override the default values loaded by maniple.
 Use the --help flag to see all settings that can be changed.

-It is sometimes required to tell maniple which lambda function you are working with (e.g. a terraform file that includes multiple aws_lambda_function resources), setting the name of the function will isolate changes to only that resource
+It is sometimes required to tell maniple which lambda function you are working with (e.g. a terraform file that includes multiple aws_lambda_function resources), setting the name of the function will isolate changes to only that resource.

 	$ maniple config -n your-lambda-app-name